9.4. Internal Layout of XLOG Record

 #define SizeOfXLogRecordDataHeaderLong (sizeof(uint8) + sizeof(uint32))

-The data part is composed of zero or more block data and zero or one main data, which correspond to the XLogRecordBlockHeader(s) and to the XLogRecordDataHeader, respectively.
+The data part consists of zero or more block data and zero or one main data, which correspond to the XLogRecordBlockHeader(s) and the XLogRecordDataHeader, respectively.

 WAL compression

-In versions 9.5 or later, full-page images within XLOG records can be compressed using the LZ compression method by setting the parameter wal_compression = enable.
-In that case, the XLogRecordBlockCompressHeader structure will be added.
+In versions 9.5 or later, full-page images within XLOG records can be compressed using the LZ method by setting “wal_compression = enable”.
+In that case, the XLogRecordBlockCompressHeader structure is added.

-This feature has two advantages and one disadvantage.
-The advantages are reducing the I/O cost for writing records and suppressing the consumption of WAL segment files.
-The disadvantage is consuming much CPU resource to compress.
+This feature provides two advantages: it reduces the I/O cost for writing records and suppresses the consumption of WAL segment files.

 Figure 9.10.
 Examples of XLOG records (versions 9.5 or later).